 School-based CBRS or psychosocial rehabilitation (PSR)

 This type of child and adolescent CBRS is offered in the school setting.
 In school CBRS, students with an SED diagnosis can be paired with a qualified specialist who delivers skills-building mental health services via in-classroom interventions.
 School CBRS specialists work alongside a student's teacher(s), school case manager, and other school staff to support the student in learning to function and thrive despite the challenges of his or her diagnosis.
 School CBRS specialists are mental health specialists employed by Priestley Mental Health and outsourced to Preston School District; they are not school employees.
-If you are interested in obtaining school services for your child, contact or child's teacher, school counselor or behavior specialist, or school case manager.
-You may also contact our office and speak with our school CBRS program manager.
+If you are interested in obtaining school services for your child, contact your child's teacher, school counselor or behavior specialist, or school case manager.
+You may also contact our office and speak with our program director or school CBRS program manager.

 Respite care services provide parents or caregivers with short-term child or adolescent care services that offer temporary relief (literally "respite"), improve family stability, and reduce the risk of child neglect or abuse.
 Respite care services can be offered to any family in need of support (foster, kinship, adoptive, or birth families).
 While respite is not simply babysitting or an alternative to day-to-day child care, respite care can be a planned, recurring service or offered during emergencies or times of crisis.
 Respite care workers are all trained in mental health and are required to be certified in first aid and CPR.
 If you feel your family could benefit from this service, contact our office or speak with your counselor.